8 Powerful Ways to Improve the Way You Handle Triggers

 7. Get rid of the things that are causing the trigger and try meditating or practicing mindfulness.
 Mindfulness can help you understand how to live in the present moment while safely experiencing your emotions.

 8. Try seeing an acupuncturist.
-Derek Shin, a psychotherapist and registered acupuncturist, who works closely with Bellwood Health Services clients explained why acupuncture helps a lot of people who experience cravings: “There are specific points that acupuncture uses to help ground you.
+Derek Shin, a psychotherapist and registered acupuncturist, who works closely with EHN Bellwood Toronto clients explained why acupuncture helps a lot of people who experience cravings: “There are specific points that acupuncture uses to help ground you.
 These points are all about balancing the mind, body and spirit.
 If you focus on specific points of the body, they can help with anxiety, stress and fatigue.
 We use acupuncture in conjunction with breathing to help patients with these cravings.”

 9. Triggers are going to happen to you.
 What matters is how you deal with them.
 The important thing to remember is that recovery is possible.
 You don’t have to do this alone.
 Reach out to us if you need to talk to someone over the phone or visit one of our clinics.